 1. Helps to accurately structure data and ensure the dataset is compatible with the machine learning algorithm.

 2. Improves machine learning model performance and accuracy.

 3. Provides deeper understanding of your data, resulting in additional insights.

 Example of Applying Feature Engineering to Categorical Data in Minitab Statistical Software

 What Are the Best Techniques to Implement for Feature Engineering?

 Utilize the techniques that work best for your business needs and get the most out of your data.
-Our very own Marilyn Wheatley, Minitab Solutions Architect, has highlighted the seven feature engineering techniques that you can start utilizing today in Minitab Statistical Software.
-In the whitepaper, Marilyn guides us through the process for utilizing each technique and explains how to successfully apply them in Minitab Statistical Software.
+Check out this whitepaper in which we highlight the seven feature engineering techniques that you can start utilizing today in Minitab Statistical Software.
+The whitepaper will guide you through the process for utilizing each technique and explains how to successfully apply them in Minitab Statistical Software.

 At Minitab, we help practitioners like process experts, data scientists and business analysts leverage process knowledge to find data-driven solutions to solve their toughest business challenges.